About SAAME

 In 1984 a community service announcement, “Take Time to Talk” was made and subsequently aired by Adelaide's commercial TV stations until the '90's.
 This was followed in 1987 with “What are Your Kids Watching?”

 For three years in the late 1980's SAAME conducted the S.A.Y.
 Media Awards.
 This involved about 1000 students across the state selecting, monitoring and voting for the media products and personalities they thought were the ‘best’.
-The culmination of this process was an Awards night at which the students announced the winners (a la Oscars) and presented them with their award.
+The culmination of this process was an Awards night at which the students announced the winners (à la The Oscars) and presented them with their award.
 In 1994 SAAME again hosted the National Media Education Conference.
 Mediascape '94's success highlighted the leading role South Australia and SAAME play in Media Education.

 2005 saw SAAME involved with Documentary film maker Peter Wintonick from the Thinkers in Residence Program.
 This lead to a Premier's Department inquiry in to the status of Year 12 Media Studies and a change in its status for university entrance.
 Peter Wintonick’s residency looked to build a new screen culture in South Australia.